 Beta Blockers Side Effects

-1. Weight Gain:
+1. Weight Gain

-Beta blockers and weight gain is extremely common.
+Taking beta blockers and weight gain is extremely common.
 We all need a certain amount of adrenaline and the natural boost it gives to our organs to be active.
 Perhaps blocking

 adrenaline leads to a more 'sluggish' system and weight gain.

-No adrenaline = no vibrancy.
+Less adrenaline = less fire, spark, vibrancy.

-5. Blurred vision:
+5. Blurred vision

 Another fight-or-flight response in times of anxiety is sharpness of vision.
-We become able to see things more clearly in order to see any danger coming.
-Our eyes also have beta
+When in danger, we see things more quickly and more clearly in

-6. Feeling Faint and Dizzyness:
+6. Feeling Faint and Dizziness